seejohnrun/seejohnrun.github.io/_posts/2009-09-26-codeigniter-form_validation.markdown

 didn't come with, was a way to easily test regular expressions against fields without cluttering the controller, or ruining my internationalization features.

-Ideally, what we re aiming for is:
+Ideally, what we're aiming for is:

 ``` php
 <?php